How to File a Paid Family Leave (PFL) Claim by Mail

 To file a Paid Family Leave (PFL) claim by mail, complete and submit a Claim for Paid Family Leave (PFL) Benefits (DE 2501F).
 Follow the steps below to properly submit a PFL claim by mail.

-You can obtain a paper Claim for Paid Family Leave (PFL) Benefits (DE 2501F) form a few different ways:
+You can get a paper Claim for Paid Family Leave (PFL) Benefits (DE 2501F) form by:

-- Obtain the form from your physician/practitioner or employer.
+- Getting the form from your licensed health professional or employer.

 You must provide the following information to file a PFL claim:

 - First and last name.